jzizzo/PoisedPlates/README.md

 To run your redis server for the session store `redis-server`

 Direct your browser to `127.0.0.1:3000/` to connect to the app.

+build webpack
+build app
+start node server
+start redis
+start postgres
+build database tables

+how do you deal with environment variables using config file?